-As our population ages and staying healthier for longer becomes a growing concern, elderly care is constantly adapting and changing to meet ever-increasing demand.
-However staying on top of these changes and understanding what options are available for you can be difficult.
+As our population ages and staying healthier for longer becomes a growing concern, elderly care is constantly adapting and changing to meet the ever-increasing demand.
+However, staying on top of these changes and understanding what options are available for you can be difficult.

 One of the most positive aspects of the evolution of elderly care is its shift from just one single type of care to a range that suits different preferences and requirements.